+SUSTAINABILITY REPORT

+205 ENVIRONMENTAL SUSTAINABILITY GOALS

+GOAL AREAS

+BUILDINGS & LAND USE 3

+ZERO WASTE 6

+WATER 8

+TRANSPORTATION 4

-SUSTAINABILITY REPORT 2050 ENVIRONMENTAL SUSTAINABILITY GOALS After an extensive community consultation process, on April 12, 2016, Phoenix City Council adopted 2050 Environmental Sustainability Goals.
-These goals articulate the community's desired long-term environmental outcomes, along with fulfilling the General Plan aspirations of a sustainable city.
+After an extensive community consultation process, on April 12, 2016, Phoenix City Council adopted 2050 environmental sustainability goals that articulate the community's desired long-term environmental outcomes that would fulfill the General Plan aspirations of a sustainable city.

 With these long-term desired outcomes defined, planning is underway to identify additional short and mid-term goals and metrics to be included in the next update to the General Plan for the community's and Council's consideration.
 Along with environmental metrics, additional social and economic goals are being considered that would best articulate the community's desired outcomes to become a socially, economically and environmentally resilient city.